Sexuality in Islam: Menstruation

-The Qur'an makes specific mention of menstruation in Quran 2:222 that instructs Muslims to "keep aloof from the women during the menstrual discharge and do not go near them until they have become clean; then when they have cleansed themselves, go in to them as Allah has commanded you", language that is taken to clearly imply that sexual relations during menstruation are prohibited.
-Ibn Kathīr, a muhaddith, narrated a hadith that describes Muhammad's habits with his menstruating wives.
+The Quran makes specific mention of menstruation in Surah al-Baqarah that instructs Muslims to:"...keep aloof from the women during the menstrual discharge and do not go near them until they have become clean; then when they have cleansed themselves, go in to them as Allah has commanded you".Language that is taken to clearly imply that sexual relations during menstruation are prohibited.
+Ibn Kathir—a muhaddith—narrated a hadith that describes Muhammad's habits with his menstruating wives.
 This hadith demonstrates that Muhammad gave licence to all forms of spousal intimacy during the period of menstruation with the exception of vaginal intercourse.
 Women are required to perform ritual cleansing (ghusl) before resuming religious duties or sexual relations upon completion of their menstruation.

 Sexual intercourse is also prohibited during menstruation, for forty days after childbirth (puerperium), during the daylight hours of the month of Ramadan (i.e. while fasting) and on pilgrimage.
-While in the sanctuary (in Ahram) at Mecca, pilgrims are not allowed to have intercourse, and marriages performed during the pilgrimage are invalid.
+While in the sanctuary (Masjid al-Haram) in Makkah, pilgrims are not allowed to have intercourse, and marriages performed during the pilgrimage are invalid.

 Nocturnal emissions

 Nocturnal emission is not a sin in Islam.
-Moreover, whereas a person fasting (in Ramadan or otherwise) would normally be considered to have broken their fast by ejaculating on purpose (during either masturbation or intercourse), nocturnal emission is not such a cause.
+Moreover, whereas a person fasting—in Ramadan or otherwise—would normally be considered to have broken their fast by ejaculating on purpose (during either masturbation or intercourse), nocturnal emission is not such a cause.
 They are still required to bathe prior to undergoing some rituals in the religion.
 Muslim scholars consider ejaculation something that makes one temporarily ritually impure, a condition known as junub; meaning that a Muslim who has had an orgasm or ejaculated must have a ghusl.